Loki Name Meaning: Discover the Origins and Significance of the Name

 Overall, the origins of the name Loki remain somewhat mysterious, but its association with Norse mythology and the character of Loki himself have made it a popular and intriguing name for generations.

-See also Kyler Name Meaning: Exploring the Origins and Significance of the Name
+See also Abigail Name Meaning: Discover the Origins and Symbolism Behind this Popular Name

 Loki in Norse Mythology